SkillDevs/electric_dart/docs/quickstart.md

 ### 6. Use the drift database normally

 Everything should be working now.
 You can use the `drift` database normally.
-Inserting, updating or deleting via the drift APIs should automatically sync the data in the Postgres database.
+Inserting, updating or deleting via the drift APIs should automatically sync the data to the Postgres database and to other devices.

 You can see some examples of writes and reads in the main [README](https://github.com/SkillDevs/electric_dart/blob/master/README.md).